-These payments will be due by no later than 5pm on the 15 September 2020, 15 December 2020, 15 March 2021 and 15 June 2020.
-Rate instalment notices will be forwarded at least 30 days prior to the due date.
+These payments will be due by no later than 5pm on the 15 September 2020, 15 December 2020, 15 March 2021 and 15 June 2021.
+Rate instalment notices will be sent at least 30 days prior to the due date.
 Rates may be paid in advance at any time.
 As an incentive for early payment, a 2% discount will apply on the full payment of annual Council rates, if paid by the 15 September 2020.

 Late payment of rates

 The Local Government Act 1999 states that Councils can issue a penalty of 2% of the amount of rates due if the payment is late.
 A payment that continues to be late is then charged an interest rate, set each year according to a formula in the Act, for each month it continues to be late.
 The purpose of this penalty is to act as a genuine deterrent to ratepayers who might otherwise fail to pay their rates on time, allow Councils to recover the administrative cost of following up unpaid rates and to cover any interest cost the Council may meet because it has not received the rates on time.

 After the payment date has expired, any ratepayer who has late payment penalties applied and is aggrieved by such imposition, must apply in writing to Council stating their reasons for seeking remission of the penalties.